Complete text of The Legal Profession Act, 1990, an Act respecting the Legal Profession, the Law Foundation and the Law Society of Saskatchewan.

-(8) An appointed member of the foundation may resign by giving 30 days' notice in writing to the foundation of the intention to do so, and the resignation takes effect on the earlier of:
+(11) A director of the foundation may resign by giving 30 days' notice in writing to the foundation of the intention to do so, and the resignation takes effect on the earlier of:

 (a) the expiration of the notice; or